aphyr/distsys-class/README.markdown

 - Nodes interact via a *network*
   - Humans interact via spoken words
   - Particles interact via fields
+  - Computers interact via IP, or UDP, or SCTP, or ...
 - We model those interactions as discrete *messages* sent between nodes
 - Messages take *time* to propagate
   - This is the "slow" part of the distributed system